 Cannot Tell a Joke: Harriet.
 You'd think this would hurt her career, but it seems she's mainly a comic actress/impressionist — that is, she's capable of being funny, just not of telling a conventional 'joke' joke.

-Casting Gag: Out lesbian Sarah Paulson as the Christian Harriet Hayes, whose ambiguous feelings about gay marriage factor significantly into the plot of "Nevada Day."
+Casting Gag: Openly bisexual Sarah Paulson as the conservative Christian Harriet Hayes, whose ambiguous feelings about gay marriage factor significantly into the plot of "Nevada Day."

 Doubly so during a conversation between her and Jordan about fixing the bad press she got from commenting on it.